Game-of-whales/GOW-SDK-UNITY/README.md

 FIXED

 **iOS**:
-* The issue with getting server time on 32 bit devices was fixed.
+* The issue with getting server time on 32-bit devices was fixed.

 **2.0.21 (Dec 17, 2018)**